HMS-Analytical-Software/sdmx-technical-documentation-ml/docs/common.md

 extension.
 For example, 2+.3.1 means the currently latest available version \>= 2.3.1 (even if not backwards compatible).
-Note that wildcarded semantic version references cannot be combined with version extended reference (e.g. 2.3+.1-draft is not permissable).
+Note that wildcarded semantic version references cannot be combined with version extended reference (e.g. 2.3+.1-draft is not permissible).
 Version-extended (e.g. 1.3.1-draft) and legacy version numbers (e.g. 1
 or 1.0) are also supported.